mvexel/osm-tools-extension/README.md

 ## To install

+### Chrome
 Right now, this is not an 'official' Chrome extension, you cannot download it from the Chrome Web Store.

+#### Temporary Install
 To install, clone this repo somewhere, open the Chrome extensions settings (`Menu -> Extensions -> Manage Extensions` or type `chrome://extensions/` in your browser), enable Developer Mode, select `Load Unpacked` and select the `chrome/` directory in the cloned repo.

+### Firefox
+You can find this extension in the [Firefox Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/osm-tools-quick-access/).
+(If this link does not work, the extension is probably under review).

+#### Temporary Install
+Right now, this is not an 'official' Firefox extension, you cannot download it from the Firefox Add-ons Store.
+To install, clone this repo somewhere, open the Firefox extensions settings (`Menu -> Add-ons -> Manage Extensions` or type `about:debugging` in your browser), enable Developer Mode, select `Load Temporary Add-on` and select the `firefox/` directory in the cloned repo.

 ## To contribute
 If there is a tool you would like to add to the default list, open [`defaults.js`](chrome/defaults.js) and add a new entry in the `defaultTools` object.
 You will find detailed instructions in the file.

 Please submit a pull request with your modified code and share your improvements with the community!